RyanNielson/awesome-unity/README.md

 ## Modeling
 * [Prototype](https://www.assetstore.unity3d.com/en/#!/content/11919) - Uses the core of ProBuilder, enabling you to build entire game levels (or objects) with speed and simplicity.
+* [RoadArchitect](https://github.com/MicroGSD/RoadArchitect) - A plugin that allows you to design road networks, and add props from a large library of prefabs.
 * [SabreCSG](http://sabrecsg.com/) - A set of [CSG](https://en.wikipedia.org/wiki/Constructive_solid_geometry) level design tools for building complex levels quickly inside Unity.

 ## Monetization